optuna/optuna/docs/source/reference/samplers/index.rst

     :ref:`user_defined_sampler` tutorial could be helpful if you want to implement your own sampler classes.

 .. seealso::
-    If you are unsure about which sampler to use, please consider using `AutoSampler <https://hub.optuna.org/samplers/auto_sampler/>`__, which automatically selects a promising sampler during optimization.
+    If you are unsure about which sampler to use, please consider using `AutoSampler <https://hub.optuna.org/samplers/auto_sampler/>`__, which automatically selects a sampler during optimization.

 +----------------------------------+-------------------------------+-------------------------------+-------------------------------+-------------------------------+-----------------------------------------------------------------------------+-------------------------------+-------------------------------+-------------------------------+-------------------------------------------------------------------------------+
 |                                  |         RandomSampler         |          GridSampler          |          TPESampler           |         CmaEsSampler          |                                NSGAIISampler                                |          QMCSampler           |           GPSampler           |       BoTorchSampler          |                               BruteForceSampler                               |